The program emphasizes environmental stewardship, best management practices, and economic viability of communities across Alabama.

 Beginning Farmer Training

 Major Objectives: Train beginning farmers in crop production and plant protection methods, food safety, and marketing practices via regional Extension meetings, conferences, and field events organized in cooperation with nonprofit agencies and mentor farmers.
-Producers are encouraged to complete the Farming Basics Online course and use other resources from Alabama Extension.
+Producers are strongly encouraged to complete the Farming Basics online course and the Farming Basics mobile app as they become familiar with farming issues and require on-farm services.
+Beginning farmers can learn more by reading “Where to Start: A Basic Program Resource Guide for Beginning Farmers” on aces.edu.

 Commercial Turfgrass Production & Management